GraphStory/neo4j-ios/README.md

 * CRUD operations for Nodes and Relationships
 * Transaction statement execution
-* Supports iOS, macOS and Linux
+* Supports iOS, tvOS, macOS and Linux

 ## Requirements

 * iOS 10.0 or higher / macOS 10.12 or higher / Ubuntu Linux 14.04 or higher
-* Xcode 8.3.2 or newer for iOS or macOS
+* Xcode 9.0 or newer for iOS or macOS
-* Swift 3.1.1
+* Swift 4.0

 ## Feedback